PennDOT prepares to start work on Glenbrook Bridge - NewsBreak

 PennDOT prepares to start work on Glenbrook Bridge

-Now, PennDOT says they are in the final stages of designing the bridge to then start construction in Spring of 2023.Man impersonates PSP trooper in latest phone scam
+Young says crews are expected to begin construction this spring with plans to have the bridge completed by the end of 2023.

-Eyewitness News covered this story last year where some residents were happy it was closed, but others were frustrated as it added more than 15 minutes to their commute into town.
+“Hopefully when it’s all said and done, the improvements will prevent something like this from happening again in the future,” stated Young.

-Hear from residents who are looking forward to getting the bridge reopened and more details on the project tonight on Eyewitness News at 5:00 p.m. and 6:00 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Young says the new bridge will be designed to last 70 to 100 years and nearby residents will start to see significant construction work happening come Spring.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to PAhomepage.com.